-- There was a clear staffing structure and that staff were aware of their own roles and responsibilities.
-Practice specific policies were implemented and were available to all staff. - A comprehensive understanding of the performance of the practice was maintained - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements. - There were robust arrangements for identifying, recording and managing risks, issues and implementing mitigating actions.
+- There was a clear staffing structure and that staff were aware of their own roles and responsibilities. - Practice specific policies were implemented and were available to all staff.
+However there was no system in place to show that staff had read the policies. - A comprehensive understanding of the performance of the practice was maintained - A programme of continuous clinical and internal audit was used to monitor quality and to make improvements. - There were robust arrangements for identifying, recording and managing risks, issues and implementing mitigating actions.